James W. Fowler: Empirical research

-Fowler's model has inspired a considerable body of empirical research into faith development, although little of such research was ever conducted by Fowler himself.
+Fowler's model has inspired a considerable body of empirical research on faith development, although little of such research was ever conducted by Fowler himself.
 A useful tool here has been Gary Leak's Faith Development Scale, or FDS, which has been subject to factor analysis by Leak.

-For criticism see Developmental approaches to religion.
+In 2003, Timothy Paul Jones developed the Fowlerian Stage-Development Survey (FSDS) and argued that Fowler’s stages of faith do not correlate positively with evangelicals' self-perceived faith development.
+For further discussion of empirical assessments of faith development, see Developmental approaches to religion.